tschoof/blog/_posts/2013-02-06-camera-software.md

 published: true
 ---

-I completely agreed with [John Siracusa's CES-inspired article](http://hypercritical.co/2013/01/07/ces-worse-products-through-software) about how some hardware manufacturers don't care about software, what makes for severely worse products.
+I completely agreed with [John Siracusa's CES-inspired article](http://hypercritical.co/2013/01/07/ces-worse-products-through-software) about how some hardware manufacturers don't care about software, and how that makes for severely worse products.
+Great piece.

 Completely unrelated and yet so akin, Bryan Jones, in [a very insightful piece on the evolution of smartphone cameras](http://prometheus.med.utah.edu/~bwjones/2012/12/the-iphone-as-camera-where-to-now/), mentions that camera manufacturers fall within that category.
 He even compares them to car manufacturers, Siracusa's go-to example for nearly everything: